Château Phélan Ségur - Saint-Estèphe 2018

 Wine rated (2021 guide) 94/100

-The flagship of the range, the 2018 Château Phélan Ségur, is a beauty based on 57% Cabernet Sauvignon and 43% Merlot.
-This was a great vintage for the Médoc, and the 2018 reveals a dense purple hue that is accompanied by powerful notes of blackcurrant, iron, smoky tobacco, chocolate and earth.
-Rich, full-bodied and concentrated, it shows beautiful tannins, remarkable purity of fruit and everything that's needed.
-It has a certain immediate appeal today (no doubt due to its high Merlot content), but fleshes out in the glass over time, showing more and more structure with aeration.
-It deserves to age in bottle for 5-6 years, and will keep for 20-25.
-It's every bit as good as the 2016, if not better.
+The flagship wine of the range, Château Phélan Ségur 2018, is a beauty made from 57% Cabernet Sauvignon and 43% Merlot.
+It was a great vintage for the Médoc, and the 2018 reveals a dense purple hue accompanied by powerful notes of blackcurrant, iron, smoked tobacco, chocolate, and earth.
+Rich, full-bodied, and concentrated, it shows beautiful tannins, remarkable fruit purity, and everything you could want.
+It has a certain immediate appeal today (no doubt due to its high Merlot content), but it develops in the glass over time, showing more and more structure with aeration.
+It deserves to be aged in the bottle for 5 to 6 years and will keep for 20 to 25 years.
+It is just as good as the 2016, if not better.

 CHEAPER PER 3